neeraj-wisetr/slate/source/includes/contacts/_contacts.md

 ## Update Eamil

-This endpoint update the email of the contact
+Updates email of the contact

 ```php
 <?php